lyle-morris-sudo/pixel/guidelines/color.md

 #### Hover
 Hover is a subtle visual change that appears when a mouse cursor moves over an interactive element.
 Hover states have their own tokens and are identified by `_hover` added to the end of the base token name, such as `$background_hover`.

-In the themes, hover states token values are “half steps” between two adjacent colors on the Pixel core color palette steps.
+In the themes, hover states token values are “half steps” between two adjacent colors on the core color palette steps.
 These values fall outside of the core color palette steps and have their own spectrum.
 Hover colors should not be used for anything other hover states.

 - For values between $black and $slate_700, the hover state is a half-step lighter.
 - For values between $slate_600 and $white, the hover state is a half-step darker.